zachary-hayward/DA-group-project/README.md

 ## Other Tips for Cool Beans
 - Have fun ㋡
 - Pace yourself
-- Take breaks, go touch some grass
+- Take breaks, touch some grass
 - Dream big!